Orville Freeman: Later life

 Later, Freeman headed two consulting businesses and practiced law in Washington, D.C.
 He was president and CEO of Business International Corporation from 1970 to 1985.

 Freeman died from complications of Alzheimer's disease on February 20, 2003, in Minneapolis.
 He was buried in that city's Lakewood Cemetery.

 Legacy

 Freeman is remembered for submitting proposed legislation to establish the Food Stamp Program for the poor, which is still in use today.

 His son Mike Freeman ran unsuccessfully for governor in 1998 and served non-consecutive terms as County Attorney for Hennepin County, Minnesota (1991 to 1999, and 2007 to 2023).

-Freeman’s name was mentioned in a 1963 episode of The Beverly Hillbillies.
-In the Season 2 episode “Granny’s Garden”, the main characters are about to mule-plow their estate's front lawn in order to plant a garden.
-The character Jane Hathaway drives up and exclaims “What in the name of Secretary Freeman are you doing?!”

 Awards and decorations

 Freeman's decorations and medals include: